- A competing team must consist entirely of undergraduate students.

 - All deliverables and presentations are accessible to the public.
 Some of the presentations may also be recorded and made available on university sites or on the internet.
 It is also expected that media personnel will cover this competition.
 Any and all of these recordings or deliverables may be broadcast to interested persons through media which may include radio, television, and the internet.
 The same material may also be made available to the printed media (newspapers, magazines, journals) for publication purposes.
 Any data or information discussed or divulged in the competition’s public sessions by entrants should be considered information that could possibly enter the public realm, and entrants should not assume any right of confidentiality in any data of information discussed, divulged, or presented in these sessions.
 If a team uses copyrighted materials and/or images from a third-party in their deliverables or presentations, they must in advance obtain permission and authorization from the owners to use this material.
 Also, that material must be appropriately cited and credited.

-- Judges will review the fact sheets and select 6 to 10 finalist teams.
-The final judges will select the top three teams based on their presentations and fact sheets.
+- Judges will review the fact sheets and select 10 to 12 finalist entries.
+The final judges will select the top six entrants based on their presentations and fact sheets.

-The competition coordinators reserve the right to eliminate teams based on non-compliance with rules, non-compliance with the UIUC Student Code, or failure to submit mandatory deliverables.
+- The competition coordinators reserve the right to eliminate entrants based on non-compliance with rules or failure to submit mandatory deliverables.
+U of I students are required to comply with the UIUC Student Code,

 No-show or non-provision of deliverables

-- Failure to show up to a scheduled event or failure to submit competition deliverables without prior notification of the competition coordinator (Prof. Leon Liebenberg: firstname.lastname@example.org), will be understood as withdrawal from the competition.
-Team members who cannot attend a team presentation must notify fellow team members and the competition coordinator (Prof. Leon Liebenberg: email@example.com) in advance so other arrangements can be made.
+- Failure to show up to a scheduled event or failure to submit competition deliverables without prior notification of the competition coordinator (email@example.com), will be understood as withdrawal from the competition.
+Team members who cannot attend a team presentation must notify fellow team members and the competition coordinator (firstname.lastname@example.org) in advance so other arrangements can be made.
 Providing reasonable notice of cancellation and agreeing to other arrangements with the competition coordinator in advance of that activity will not count against your team.

 Appeals, extensions, and exceptions